UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.ConvertToBigDecimal.json.md

   * **config** *(type: object)* `[Required]`

     * **field** *(type: string)* `[Required]`
-    - The field containing the (sequence of) BigDecimal
+    - The field containing the (sequence of) BigDecimal.